Vindeks/andersen_devops_course/1/README.md

-# About me
-- My name is Evgeny Frolov.
-- I learned at Kemerovo State University at the Mathematics faculty.
-- I worked as a system administrator and as a software developer.
-- I am interested in IT in general and in DevOps in particular.
-I like that DevOps profession is a combination of programming and system administration professions.

 # I am interested in this DevOps course because I want to
 - learn about DevOps.
 - get a job.